adioshun/gitBook_3D_People_Detection/20clustering.md

 # Clustering

-To perform Euclidean Clustering, a k-d tree from the 'cloud_objects' point cloud needs to be constructed.

-The k-d tree data structure is used in the Euclidian Clustering algorithm to decrease the computational burden of searching for neighboring points.
-While other efficient algorithms/data structures for nearest neighbor search exist, PCL's Euclidian Clustering algorithm only supports k-d trees.

 ## 1. K-means

-정의 : an interative, unsupervised learning algorithm.
-K-means clustering algorithm is able to group data points into n groups based on their distance to randomly chosen centroids.

-제약 : However, K-means clustering requires that you know the number of groups to be clustered, which may not always be the case.

-동작과정
-- Begin by randomly selecting k initial centroids,
-- then create k clusters by associate each data points with the nearest centroid.

-단점 : However, it may fail due to highly overlapping, complex shapes or highly sensitive to random initialization.

-> 분류하려는 그룹의 수를 알고 이어야 가능 I have no idea about the **N**, So not suitable for usual case

 ## 2. DBSCAN(Density-based spatial cluster of applications with noise)

 ## 3 CCL(Connected Component Labeling)

 ## 4. EMST(Euclidean Minimum Spanning Tree)